Poimen/stencil-tailwind-plugin/README.md

       debug: false,         // Enable debug logging
       tailwindConf: ...,    // A tailwind configuration object that should be used
                             // It is expected that mode: 'jit' is set
-      tailwindCssPath: ...  // A custom path to provide tailwind jit css configuration to use })
+      tailwindCssPath: ..., // A custom path to provide tailwind jit css configuration to use
+      stripComments: false  // Strip comments in Tailwind output to further reduce size of component css })
   ],
   // ...